MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/includes/set-up-resource-account-steps.md

 ### Obtain phone numbers

-Phone numbers are optional for auto attendants and call queues; however, you'll need at least one phone number in order for callers to reach your auto attendant and call queue configuration.
+Phone numbers are optional for auto attendants and call queues.
 For any auto attendant or call queue that you want to be reachable directly by a phone number, you must have a resource account with an associated phone number.

 Resource accounts can use either toll or toll-free phone numbers.
 You can request new numbers or port existing numbers from another carrier.